NEONScience/neon-data-institute-2016/_posts/institute-materials/day1_monday/2016-06-20-subset-h5-file-R.md

 ## Get Subset
 Next, we might want to extract just a subset of our data to pull a spectral signature.
-For example a plot boundary.
+For example, a plot boundary.

     # get of H5 file map tie point